Astra CEO to Participate in Upcoming Virtual Investor Event

 About Astra

 Astra Space Inc. was founded in October 2016 with the mission of launching a new generation of space services to improve life on Earth.
-Visit astra.com for more information.
+Visit https://astra.com for more information.

 About Holicity